How Is Child Support Calculated?

 With so many complexities, it’s wise to hire a family law attorney.
 Even though the state uses a percentage, other factors, such as private school and medical conditions, can be taken into account.
 Having proper representation is critical during this process.

-To learn more about how child support is calculated in New York State, contact dedicated Rochester family law attorney Michelle Cimino for a free consultation.
+To learn more about how child support is calculated in New York State, contact dedicated Rochester family law attorney Michelle Cimino for a confidential consultation.

 Follow us on Facebook for daily updates!